LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Cycles, cocycles and chirotopes

-as illustrated in Figure~\ref{CodingADPBIS} where we have displayed the first barycentric subdivision of the one-skeleton of the arrangement and labeled each edge of the subdivision with the index of its supporting curve signed positively or negatively depending on whether the edge is outcoming or incoming at the vertex of the arrangement to which it is incident.
-Observe that each symbol in these cycles corresponds in the natural way to a unique node of the arrangement, namely the linear sequence $\jbar{j}\jbar{j}\jind{j}\jind{j}$ corresponds to the linear sequence of nodes $\{\nodeone{i}{j}\}\{\nodetwo{i}{j}\}\{\nodethr{i}{j}\}\{\nodefou{i}{j}\}$, as illustrated in Figure~\ref{CodingADPBIS}.
-The side cycles of crosscap type of $\Gamma$ coincide with its side cycles of disk type but now the linear sequence $\jbar{j}\jbar{j}\jind{j}\jind{j}$ corresponds to the linear sequence of nodes $\{\nodethr{i}{j}\}\{\nodefou{i}{j}\}\{\nodeone{i}{j}\}\{\nodetwo{i}{j}\}$. \end{example}
+This can be easily read in Fig.~\ref{CodingADPBIS} where we have displayed the first barycentric subdivision of the one-skeleton of the arrangement and labeled each edge of the subdivision with the index of the supporting double pseudoline of the edge that is, locally on the edge, oriented away from the vertex of the arrangement to which the edge is incident.
+Observe that each symbol in these cycles corresponds in the natural way to a unique node of the arrangement, namely the linear sequence of symbols $\jbar{j}\jbar{j}\jind{j}\jind{j}$ corresponds to the linear sequence of nodes $\{\nodeone{i}{j}\}\{\nodetwo{i}{j}\}\{\nodethr{i}{j}\}\{\nodefou{i}{j}\}$, as illustrated in Fig.~\ref{CodingADPBIS}.
+The side cycles of crosscap type of $\Gamma$ coincide with its side cycles of disk type but now the linear sequence of symbols $\jbar{j}\jbar{j}\jind{j}\jind{j}$ corresponds to the linear sequence of nodes $\{\nodethr{i}{j}\}\{\nodefou{i}{j}\}\{\nodeone{i}{j}\}\{\nodetwo{i}{j}\}$. \end{example}